 How it helps: By setting conversion goals, you can track your website’s success in converting users to customers.
 Set separate goals for each different action a visitor could take on your website (mobile click-to-call, filling in a form, e-mail link clicks, place an order, complete a payment, etc.).

 Hopefully, by now we’ve convinced you how crucial Google Analytics is for making your website work for your business.
 Not using analytics is like driving in the dark without your headlights on!
 If you have growth ambitions for your business, it’s time to get started with Google Analytics.
-If you need a hand, our team can help.
+If you need a hand, contact our team at Gordon Digital.